temci024/Brain-signal-based-navigation-of-intelligent-wheelchair-by-using-visual-perception/README.md

 movement.

 ## System Overview:
-he system is divided into two major sections: brain signal processing and automatic wheelchair navigation.
+The system is divided into two major sections: brain signal processing and automatic wheelchair navigation.
 In the brain signal processing section, a user interface is created, consisting of four flickering frequency squares.
 Each frequency corresponds to a different location within the known environment.
 The brain signal is acquired using a brain signal acquisition system.
 It undergoes preprocessing, feature extraction, and classification